Usage#

 Currently you can only serialize in-memory variables to kerchunk references if they do not have any encoding.

-When you have many chunks, the reference file can get large enough to be unwieldy as json.
-In that case the references can be instead stored as parquet.
-Again this uses kerchunk internally.
+When you have many chunks, the reference file can get large enough to be unwieldy as JSON.
+In that case the references can be instead stored as parquet, which again this uses kerchunk internally.

 combined_vds.virtualize.to_kerchunk('combined.parquet', format='parquet')